diegoscarabelli/diegoscarabelli.github.io/content/_index.md

 >
 >
 > It is the world that has been pulled over your eyes,
-> to blind you from the truth."
+> to blind you from the truth.

 &nbsp;